meetpatty/numpty-physics-for-vita/README.txt

-README 14/02/2012
+README 18/05/2016

-Numpty Physics for PSP
+Vita Port of NumptyPhysics for PSP

+Vita port by meetpatty
-Port by rock88
+PSP port by rock88
 e-mail: rock88a@gmail.com

 Based on Numpty Physics v0.1, Box2D v1.4.3;